IS GREEN SCHOOL BALI RIGHT SCHOOL FOR YOU?

 Green School Bali may be a great fit for your family if you…

-Love that we are willing to tackle important and sometimes perceived controversial issues through the learning program including politics, sex and relationships, gender-related issues, climate change etc (in an age-appropriate way of course).
+Love that we learn about important and sometimes perceived controversial issues including politics, sex and relationships, gender and race-related (in an age-appropriate way, of course).

-Are ok with how tactile our community is.
-We give hugs, hold hands and allow younger students the opportunity to connect with older students and allow older students to connect with adult/parent mentors.
+Feel comfortable with how tactile and interconnected our community is, including allowing young students to connect with older students and older students to connect with adult/parent mentors.

-Accept that children lose items on the campus that you may never see again.
+Accept as parents, that our children will lose items on the campus that may never be seen again.

-Know that children will experience challenges and difficulties, and see these as opportunities for growth.
-It’s not helpful to rescue at every hardship and remove reasonable obstacles.
+Know that challenges and difficulties are opportunities for growth – agreeing that it’s not helpful to rescue at every hardship and remove reasonable obstacles.

 Love the individuality and imperfection of humanity, but agree that destructive behaviour is not ok.
-We are all (small and big people) striving to be better and sometimes get it wrong.
-But being unresponsive to restorative justice practices may mean that staying at Green School may not be ok.
+We must show efforts to improve, to embrace restorative justice and show improvement.

-Believe, as we do, that standardised testing, onerous homework, rigid curriculum, scores and grades (before high school level) are not helpful in assessing or supporting the whole child.
+Believe that standardised testing, onerous homework, rigid curriculum, scores and grades (before high school level) are not the best approach to assessing or supporting the whole child.

-Honour and respect the role of our educators, who bring deep expertise, experience and creativity to their teaching practice.
-See that a progressive, evolving and dynamic curriculum is evidence-based but not set down to the last detail.
-Understand and accept that most elements of the program and teaching approach are not up for negotiation.
+Understand that a progressive, living, curriculum is evidence-based but not set down to the last detail.
+And accept that our core programs and teaching approach are not up for negotiation.

-Feel comfortable that we do not have a uniform and never will (the word ‘uniform’ says it all!).
-Find it to be totally fine for kids to wear pyjama pants or a tutu to school or anything else they choose, within a liberal dress guideline that optimizes the learning experience.
+Feel comfortable that we do not have a uniform and never will – wearing pyjama pants or a tutu to school is totally cool, within a liberal dress guideline.

-Are keen to be involved in the School and find ways to add to the richness of the community while being sympathetic to the fact that not every new idea can be accommodated – we are never short on new ideas!
+Are keen to be involved in the School and find ways to add to the richness of the community, while appreciating that not every new idea can be accommodated.

 Value the diversity of our community as an opportunity to learn, knowing that this brings a diversity of worldviews and opinions.
 They won’t always be the same as yours and that’s great!

-Want to make some changes to your personal practices to live more sustainably by participating in School solutions on waste, taking the BioBus or carpooling, eating locally produced school lunch and participating in carbon minimisation programs.
+Want to make some changes to your personal practices to live more sustainably and will participate in School solutions on waste, transport, food and carbon minimisation programs.

 If you are comfortable with all this, you are likely to find Green School Bali a great fit.
 You’ll fall in love with our teachers, our community, our campus and Bali.
-You will embrace growth and will have an experience like no other.
-Simply life-changing.
+You’ll embrace growth and will have an experience like no other – simply life-changing.

-Kate Druhan, Head of People & Community, Green School Bali
+Written by Kate Druhan, Head of Community and Environment Green School Bali 2020